-By joining us as a research student you become part of a vibrant and challenging community of researchers, undertaking research that demonstrates both originality and significance.
-As a Computer Science Research Postgraduate you will also be involved in some aspects of teaching and administration within the Department.
+By joining us as a research student you will become part of a vibrant, challenging and friendly community of researchers, undertaking studies which demonstrates both originality and significance.
+As a Computer Science Research Postgraduate you will also have the opportunity to become involved in some aspects of teaching, outreach and professional skills development within the Department.

 The University's postgraduate prospectus contains further information.

 Research students receive the majority of their generic training via University-level courses, but Department-specific research training is offered by academics and technical staff, as well as through both student and academic seminars.

 to get a general idea of who is interested in what at our department.